IevaNev/brighton-rock-climbing/README.md

 **[Features](#features)** (see below)

 **Content Requirements**
-- Clear, motivational text about the club’s mission.
+- Clear, motivational text about the gym's mission.
 - Photos showcasing the community.
-- Event schedules and descriptions.
-- Forms for membership sign-up.
+- Forms for booking session/sign-up.

 #### 3. Structure